 - You, in turn, will be asked about your background, your current interests, and your long-range plans, to assist the advisors in helping you to create a fulfilling program appropriate to your interests and goals.

 Once you have declared your major, you will have access to three different advisors:

 - Your L&S college advisor, who will help you with your overall degree requirements;

-- The Math AMCS Advisor Prof. Suzanne Boyd, who will help with math course selection and related planning;
+- The Math AMCS Advisor Prof. Lei Wang, who will help with math course selection and related planning;

 - The Computer Science AMCS advisor Prof. Christine Cheng who will help with CS course selection and related planning.